 Medicare contract suppliers must:

-- Maintain items according to manufacturer’s guidelines.
+- Maintain OTS back or knee braces according to manufacturer’s guidelines.

 - Be aware of changes in your medical needs and work together with your doctor.

 Medicare has specific rules for marketing to people with Medicare.
 Suppliers can’t make uninvited contact with you by phone about supplying a Medicare-covered item unless one of these situations applies:

 - You've given written permission to the supplier to contact you about a Medicare-covered item that you need to rent or buy.

 - The supplier is contacting you to coordinate delivery of the item.